Modeling the Physical World

 Backstory

 I sold sodas out of my backpack in middle school and washed dishes professionally in high school.
-I've always wanted to do my own thing — hard things.
-I studied electrical engineering at the University of Florida, not because I wanted to be an engineer, but because technology is the present and the future, and I wanted to be literate enough to build what I saw in my head.
+I studied electrical engineering at the University of Florida — not because I wanted to be an engineer, but because I wanted to be literate enough to build what I saw in my head.

 Get in touch with Andrew →